cran-task-views/Survival/Survival.md

     `r pkg("bujar")` package fits the Buckley-James model with high-dimensional covariates (L2 boosting, regression trees and boosted MARS, elastic net).
 -   ***Other models:*** Functions like `survreg` can fit other types of models depending on the chosen distribution, *e.g.* , a tobit model.
 The `r pkg("AER")` package provides the `tobit` function, which is a wrapper of `survreg` to fit the tobit model.
 An implementation of the tobit model for cross-sectional data and panel data can be found in the `r pkg("censReg")` package.
-The `r pkg("timereg")` package provides implementation of
-    the proportional odds model and of the proportional excess hazards model.
+The `r pkg("timereg")` package provides implementation of the proportional odds model and of the proportional excess hazards model.
 The `r pkg("invGauss")` package fits the inverse Gaussian distribution to survival data.
 The model is based on describing time to event as the barrier hitting time of a Wiener process, where drift towards the barrier has been randomized with a Gaussian distribution.
-The `r pkg("pseudo")` package
-    computes the pseudo-observation for modelling the survival function based on the Kaplan-Meier estimator and the restricted mean.
-	`r pkg("flexsurv")` fits
-    parametric time-to-event models, in which any parametric distribution can be used to model the survival probability, and where any of the parameters can be modelled as a function of covariates.
-The
-    `Icens` function in package `r pkg("Epi")` provides a multiplicative relative risk and an additive excess risk model for interval-censored data.
+The `r pkg("pseudo")` package computes the pseudo-observation for modelling the survival function based on the Kaplan-Meier estimator and the restricted mean.  `r pkg("flexsurv")` fits parametric time-to-event models, in which any parametric distribution can be used to model the survival probability, and where any of the parameters can be modelled as a function of covariates.
+The `Icens` function in package `r pkg("Epi")` provides a multiplicative relative risk and an additive excess risk model for interval-censored data.
 The `r pkg("VGAM")` package can fit vector generalised linear and additive models for censored data.
-    The `r pkg("gamlss.cens")` package implements the
-    generalised additive model for location, scale and shape that can be fitted to censored data.
+The `r pkg("gamlss.cens")` package implements the generalised additive model for location, scale and shape that can be fitted to censored data.
 The `locfit.censor` function in `r pkg("locfit")` produces local regression estimates.
 The `crq` function included in the `r pkg("quantreg")` package implements a conditional quantile regression model for censored data.
 The `r pkg("JM")` package fits shared parameter models for the joint modelling of a longitudinal response and event times.
 The temporal process regression model is implemented in the `r pkg("tpr")` package.
-Aster models, which combine aspects of generalized linear models and Cox models, are implemented in the `r pkg("aster")` and
-    `r pkg("aster2")` packages.
-The
-    `r pkg("surv2sampleComp")` packages proposes some
-    model-free contrast comparison measures such as difference/ratio of cumulative hazards, quantiles and restricted mean.
-The `r pkg("rstpm2")` package provides link-based survival
-    models that extend the Royston-Parmar models, a family of flexible parametric models.
-The `r pkg("TransModel")` package
-    implements a unified estimation procedure for the analysis of censored data using linear transformation models.
+Aster models, which combine aspects of generalized linear models and Cox models, are implemented in the `r pkg("aster")` and `r pkg("aster2")` packages.
+The `r pkg("surv2sampleComp")` packages proposes some model-free contrast comparison measures such as difference/ratio of cumulative hazards, quantiles and restricted mean.
+The `r pkg("rstpm2")` package provides link-based survival models that extend the Royston-Parmar models, a family of flexible parametric models.
+The `r pkg("TransModel")` package implements a unified estimation procedure for the analysis of censored data using linear transformation models.
 The `r pkg("ICGOR")` fits the generalized odds rate hazards model to interval-censored data while `r pkg("GORCure")` generalized odds rate mixture cure model to interval-censored data.
 The `r pkg("thregI")` package permits to fit a threshold regression model for interval-censored data based on the first-hitting-time of a boundary by the sample path of a Wiener diffusion process.
 The `r pkg("miCoPTCM")` package fits semiparametric promotion time cure models with possibly mis-measured covariates.
 The `r pkg("smcure")` package permits to fit semiparametric proportional hazards and accelerated failure time mixture cure models.
 The case-base sampling approach for fitting flexible hazard regression models to survival data with single event type or multiple competing causes via logistic and multinomial regression can be found in package `r pkg("casebase")`.
 The `r pkg("intsurv")` package fits regular Cox cure rate model via an EM algorithm, regularized Cox cure rate model with elastic net penalty, and weighted concordance index for cure models.
 The `r pkg("GJRM")` package supports univariate proportional hazard, proportional odds and probit link models where the baseline and many types of covariate effects (including spatial and time-dependent effects) are modelled flexibly by means of penalised smoothers (e.g., penalised thin plate, monotonic B- and cubic splines, tensor products and Markov random fields).
 Right, left and interval censoring and left truncation can also be accounted for.
 This is done through the function `gamlss`.
+The package `r pkg("tram")` allows a range of stratified linear transformation models to be fitted, among them Cox models and other parametric models.
+It allows to also estimate flexible survival models for interval-censored data in a straightforward manner, and has many useful extensions.
+Modeling periodic mortality (or other time-to event) processes from right-censored data can be done using the `r pkg("cyclomort")` package.

 Multistate Models